Deadly Salmon Flies

 Trust Your Ghillie's Judgement

-Personally I've done it all when it comes to observing salmon behaviour from climbing up trees with my polaroid glasses and watching salmon coming to inspect & often 'shy away' from an angler's fly to crawling through thick undergrowth to stick my head through the riverside bracken to observe fish on their lies and how they respond to the nearby movement of a fly.
+Personally I've done loads when it comes to observing salmon behaviour from climbing up trees with my polaroid glasses and watching salmon coming to inspect & often 'shy away' from an angler's fly to crawling through thick undergrowth to stick my head through the riverside bracken to observe fish on their lies and how they respond to the nearby movement of a fly.
 In actual fact I was probably a salmon in a past life as I've been completely obsessed with the sport since my boyhood days.
 The above salmon fly patterns are all deadly serious players and if you're fishing with colleagues who may get upset when you consistently go 2 or 3 up then ease off on their use!

 Properly Tied Salmon Flies

-If you're struggling for time or the correct materials and don't want to be showing salmon the same old foreign mass production stuff then the chap I use when I need additional quality tied salmon flies is Danny McLaughlin who's become a great friend over the last 15 years since meeting him on the Tay.
-Danny not only ties magnificent salmon flies but teaches fly tying too.
-All the patterns in the above shots are his fine work and I always have complete faith when swimming his flies as do all of the salmon fishers who he supplies.
-If you want expertly tied & non mass produced salmon flies that catch fish Danny can be contacted directly on email@example.com or by telephone on + 44 (0)7446 353058.
+If you're struggling for time or the correct materials and don't want to be showing salmon the same old foreign mass production stuff then the chap I use when I need additional quality tied salmon flies is Danny McLaughlin who I met on the Tay 20+ years ago.
+All the patterns in the above shots are his fine work and I always have complete faith when swimming them as do all of the salmon fishers who Danny supplies.
+If you want properly tied & non mass produced salmon flies that catch fish Danny M can be contacted directly on; email@example.com or by tel; on + 44 (0)7446 353058.